dparoli/hrsync/README.md

 Some background info in this serverfault question: [Handling renamed files or directories in rsync](http://serverfault.com/q/489289/220035)

-I provide no documentation.
+I provide only this README as documentation.
 If you want to know more just look at the source code, it's really short!

 Requirements
 ------------